PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On the anniversary of the September 11th attacks in 2012, the 4chan archive site Chanarchive featured several threads related to the September 11th attacks, including what games were being played on 9/11, the best and worst 9/11 memes and “Happy American deserved it day” threads.

 Videos associated with the 9/11 film series Loose Change began circulating on April 13th, 2005, when the first edition was made available on the Internet.
 On November 27th, 2006, a video titled “911 Loose Change (full-length)” was uploaded to YouTube by user sdlhsn.
-The video had received over 6.3 million views by September of 2001 before being removed from YouTube for copyright claims by NBC Universal.
+The video had received over 6.3 million views by before being removed from YouTube for copyright claims by NBC Universal.
 On February 2nd, 2012, an updated version was uploaded by YouTuber lilesvend666.

 According to an August 2006 article on Vanity Fair, Loose Change was one of the most popular web videos of 2006: